MEATYY78/MEATYY78/README.md

 • C+H & Whisper 2 interact!

-• Inspo is okay but of course DO NOT!! copy or get heavily inspo from any of my skin!
+• Inspo is okay but of course DO NOT!! copy or get HEAVILY inspo from any of my skin!

 • From non-English country, might be bad at english sometimes!